Born Learning Trails

 United Way of Central Kansas brought a new Community Impact Project to the area in 2017 with a Box of Love.
 Working with ElderCare, Meals on Wheels, and Golden Belt Home Health & Hospice, 150 Valentine’s Day boxes were delivered to homebound seniors in Barton County.
 With the help of Volunteers in Action/RSVP, athletes from Barton Community College put these boxes together full of donations from the community.
-Each box was then topped off with homemade Valentines made by Great Bend Children’s Learning Center, Teen Court, Caring Hands Daycare, and Girl Scouts of Kansas Heartland, with even more made by children in the community who wanted to help.
+Each box was then topped off with homemade Valentines made by Great Bend Children’s Learning Center, Caring Hands Daycare, and Girl Scouts of Kansas Heartland, with even more made by children in the community who wanted to help.
 United Way recognized that there are numerous youth projects in the area, but little was being done for the seniors, and decided that this would be a great way to show these members of our community that we care and that they are important to our community.
-Box of Love started out as just covering Great Bend, but due to the huge success of the program, boxes were also delivered in Ellinwood and Hoisington.
-We hope to expand this even further next year by also covering residents in Larned.
+Box of Love started out as just covering Great Bend, but due to the huge success of the program, boxes were also delivered in Ellinwood and Hoisington the first year of the program.
+Due to the huge success our first year, this program was expanded into Pawnee County in 2018.
 We owe a huge thank you to all the community members who donated, the businesses that were drop off locations, and churches that embraced this project and made generous donations to get these boxes in the hands of so many in our community.

-The United Way of Central Kansas with the help of Sheryl Neeland and Communities in Schools of Mid-America, brought Reality U to Great Bend.
-Great Bend Middle School 8th graders were able to see what adulthood is all about.
-Students took a short online test with questions about their GPA, what they hope to be, whether or not they will be married, and if they want to have children.
-These questions helped the program Reality U determine how much the students would be earning and their life situation at age 26.
-On October 13th, 2016 Reality struck and it was time to go shopping for the necessities in life.
-Throughout the day students went to each of 13 booths including car insurance, childcare, utilities, housing, medical, and utilities.
-At each of these booths, they had decisions to make about how much of their money they spent and what they need.
-If they went over budget, they had to figure out where they could cut expenses to make sure that they were within their budget.
+The United Way of Central Kansas has brought Reality U, from the Pando Initiative to Great Bend and a combined event which includes Central Plains, Ellinwood, Hoisington, Larned, Otis-Bison, and Pawnee Rock.
+This event teaches students what life will be like after school, in the "real world".
+Students take a short online test with questions about their GPA, what they hope to be, whether or not they will be married, and if they want to have children.
+These questions help the Reality U program determine how much the students would be earning and their life situation at age 26.
+Then reality strikes and it is time to go shopping for the necessities in life.
+Throughout the day students go to each of 12 booths including car insurance, childcare, utilities, housing, medical, and utilities.
+At each of these booths, they have decisions to make about how much of their money they will spend and what they need.
+If they go over budget, they have to figure out where they can cut expenses to make sure that they are within their budget.
 There was also be a “Chance” booth where they rolled the dice and they may have had to replace a hot water heater or have a broken leg that they haven’t budgeted for.

-Throughout the day there were also be numerous speakers talking to the students about how the choices that they can make now can and will have an impact on their lives at 26.
-Some of these topics included making a plan, the reality of high school, the cost of delinquency, and hearing from people in the area that are between 26-32 years old about what their lives are really like.
+Throughout the day there are also numerous speakers talking to the students about how the choices that they can make now can and will have an impact on their lives at 26.
+Some of these topics include the Cost of Delinquency, Where Does My Money Go?, and the Reality After High School.

 Dolly Parton’s Imagination Library